Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 # Data Input
 Machine learning is driven by data.
 Data loading and preprocessing require both efficiency and scalability.
 OneFlow supports two methods to load data:

-* One way to do this is to pass a NumPy ndarray object as a parameter directly to the job function.
-This means that OneFlow can use NumPy data directly as input.
+* One way to do this is to pass a Numpy ndarray object as a parameter to the job function directly.

 * Another approach is to use [DataLoader](https://oneflow.readthedocs.io/en/master/data.html) of OneFlow and its related operators.
 It can load and pre-process datasets of a particular format from the file system.

-Working directly with NumPy data is easy and convenient but only for small amounts of data.
-This is because when the amount of data is too large, there may be barrier in preparing the NumPy data.
+Working directly with Numpy data is easy and convenient but only for small amounts of data.
+Because when the amount of data is too large, there may be barrier in preparing the Numpy data.
 Therefore, this approach is more suitable for the initial stages of the project to quickly validate and improve the algorithm.

-The DataLoader of OneFlow use techniques such as multi-threading and data pipelining which make data loading, data pre-processing more efficient.However, you need to [prepare dataset] (... /extended_topics/how_to_make_of_dataset.md) which already support by Oneflow or [develop you own DataLoader](../extended_topics/implement_data_loader.md) for the datatype which not support by Oneflow.
+The DataLoader of OneFlow use techniques such as multi-threading and data pipelining which make data loading, data pre-processing more efficient.However, you need to [prepare dataset] (... /extended_topics/how_to_make_of_dataset.md) which already supported by Oneflow or [develop you own DataLoader](../extended_topics/implement_data_loader.md) for the datatype which not supported by Oneflow.
 Thus we recommend use that in mature projects.

 ## Use Numpy as Data Input
 ### Example
-We can directly use numpy ndarray as data input during training or predicting with OneFlow:
+We can directly use Numpy ndarray as data input during training or predicting with OneFlow:

 ```python
 # feed_numpy.py